LogoHistorical Figure MBTI

 The Blind Spot That Swallowed His Future

-The ESTP's inferior function is Ni — introverted intuition, the capacity for long-range pattern recognition and strategic foresight.
-Inferior Ni is the ESTP's characteristic weakness: a difficulty seeing how present actions create future conditions, a tendency to treat the current moment as self-contained rather than as a link in a chain.
+The ESTP's inferior function is Ni — introverted intuition, the capacity for long-range pattern recognition.
+Inferior Ni is the characteristic weakness: treating the moment as self-contained rather than as a link in a chain.
 Saltykov had access to one of the great trajectories of the eighteenth century, and he saw none of it.

-He was intimate with Catherine at the moment she was preparing, consciously or not, to become Catherine the Great.
-He had information — emotional, political, potentially biological — that could have given him leverage, alliance, or at minimum a significant position in the regime that followed.
-An ENTJ in his position would have been mapping the succession from day one.
-An INTJ would have been running scenarios.
+He was intimate with Catherine as she was preparing to become Catherine the Great.
+The information he held — emotional, political, potentially biological — could have given him leverage in the regime that followed.
+An ENTJ would have been mapping the succession from day one.
 Saltykov was enjoying himself.
-When the moment passed, he had nothing to fall back on — no vision, no long investment, no plan B. The Ni failure was total.
+When the moment passed, he had no vision, no plan B.

 Why ESTP Over ISTP